Founder & Lead Editor

 Upper

-The upper is a totally redesigned engineered mesh.
-It’s lightweight and really breathable.
-But the big story is the integrated knit tongue.
-If you ran in the Endorphin Pro 3, you probably know the tongue was always slipping to the side, which was super annoying.
-This new design fixes that completely, giving you a secure, sock-like wrap.
-The fit is also just more accommodating, with more volume in the toe box for toe splay, which is a lifesaver on long runs when your feet swell.
+The upper is a redesigned engineered mesh that stays lightweight and breathable.
+The real story is the integrated knit tongue.
+If you ran in the Endorphin Pro 3, you probably dealt with the tongue slipping to the side.
+This design fixes that, giving you a more secure, sock-like wrap.
+The fit is also more accommodating, with extra toe-box volume for toe splay, which matters on long runs when feet swell.

 Midsole